CA Live Crash Course • May 16 & 17 • 9am-6pm PT

 Can You Get a Real Estate License with a Felony?

 Can you still get a real estate license if you have a felony?
 The answer is: it depends.
-If your felony relates to the work or duties of being a real estate agent, then the DRE will disqualify you from getting your license.
+If your felony relates to the work or duties of being a real estate agent (such as financial fraud, grand theft, or forgery), the DRE may disqualify you.

 Should You Still Apply to Get a Real Estate License if You Have a Felony?

-You can still apply to get a real estate license even if you have a felony.
-But, there is no guarantee that you won’t get disqualified.
-The best course of action, if you want to become a real estate agent and you have a felony, is to be transparent.
+You can still apply to get a real estate license even if you have a felony, but there is no guarantee you won’t be disqualified.
+The best course of action is to be transparent.

 How Does a Real Estate License Background Check Work?